yetanalytics/project-pan/README.md

 The `get-external-iris` function is provided in the API in order to retrieve IRI values that refer to external objects, JSON-LD contexts, etc. (i.e. objects that do _not_ exist in the Profile).
 This allows the user to more easily retrieve external Profiles and contexts in their application from the Internet or their data store.

+The `json-profile->edn` function is provided in the API to provide for convenient coercion of JSON profile strings into an EDN format that Pan recognizes.

 Besides validating whole Profiles, you can also use library methods and specs to validate parts of Profiles, such as individual  Concepts, Templates and Patterns).

 ## TODO